mjacobusvg/practice-lab/COMPLIANCE-INTEGRATION.md

 When the BAA or Terms version is bumped, change it in BOTH the gate defaults and the recording function, force re-acceptance is automatic because the check is an exact-version match, and update this section.

+PLANNED BUMP (not yet live): BAA **2.0** is the current LIVE/gating version and must stay 2.0 until the bump is executed.
+A substantially revised BAA is in finalization with outside counsel (Joel Schwarz): three-hub Platform definition (Practice Hub, Credentialing Hub, Community and Education Hub), Washington Addendum incorporated as Exhibit A, AI-training restrictions, and expanded definitions.
+That document will become live version **3.0** once counsel delivers the FINAL (the gating Exhibit A still outstanding).
+NOTE ON NUMBERING: the working drafts exchanged with counsel carry their own sequence (currently "v6"); that is the counsel-side draft number, NOT the live gate version.
+Do not set the gate to any "v#" number.
+The live gate goes 2.0 -> 3.0, and only when the final is signed off.
+Until then, leave 2.0 in place everywhere.

 KNOWN INCONSISTENCY TO BE AWARE OF: the `baa_signatures` table column `baa_version` still DEFAULTS to `'1.0'` at the database level.
 The signing flow